Speeding, tailgating and road rage are some of the obvious dangers you’ve probably encountered on the road and are leading causes of accidents.

 “And always scan cross streets for drivers whose heads might be in the clouds and don’t notice they have a red light or a stop sign,” he adds.

-Those few seconds of scanning can save you from a host of injuries and auto insurance claims headaches.
+Those few seconds of scanning can save you from injuries and auto insurance claims headaches.

 At the scene of an accident